Wakaba2/World-Renderer/README.md

 # Changelog
 v1.5.1
 Added a procedure to get a render distance
-Added a procedure to set up dimensions with constant lights.
+Added a procedure to set up dimensions with constant lights
 Added a support for MCreator 2024.1 - Forge 1.19.2

 v1.5.0